luisbar180492/selling-point-reverse-proxy/Readme.md

 2. Create keys for the JWT into `selling-point-auth/src` folder using the instructions in the `selling-point-auth/Readme.md` file

+3. Create an empty `.env` file on `selling-point-admin-dashboard`

-3. Run using docker compose
+4. Run using docker compose
 ```bash
 docker-compose up -d
 ```